Santander extends $150M line of credit to RI

 PROVIDENCE, R.I.
-(WPRI) — Rhode Island’s state government has secured a second $150 million million line of credit to ensure it haw enough cash to keep operating now that income tax payments have been delayed until July due to the coronavirus pandemic.
+(WPRI) — Rhode Island’s state government has secured a second $150 million line of credit to ensure it has enough cash to keep operating now that income tax payments have been delayed until July due to the coronavirus pandemic.

-Evan England, a spokesperson for General Treasurer Seth Magaziner, said the new line of credit was obtained from Santander.
-It has a floating interest rate that is 79% of LIBOR — the London Inter-bank Offered Rate, which is widely used rate in financial markets — combined with 50 basis points.
+Evan England, a spokesperson for General Treasurer Seth Magaziner, said the new line of credit was obtained from Santander Bank.
+It has a floating interest rate that is 79% of a combination of LIBOR — the London Inter-bank Offered Rate, a widely used rate in financial markets — plus 130 basis points.
 The rate was 1.67% as of Tuesday, he said.

 The state has withdrawn $10 million so far from the line of credit, which matures in a year.